collectiveaccess/ProvidenceDocs/_source/providence/user/dataModelling/relationships.rst

 **Relationships in the User Interface**
 ---------------------------------------

-To view what relationship types are available in a system, navigate in CollectiveAccess to Manage > Administration > Relationship Types.
+To view what relationship types are available in a system, navigate in CollectiveAccess to **Manage > Administration > Relationship Types**.
 A list of relationships will be displayed, with their corresponding relationship types.

 .. image:: Relationships1.png
    :align: center
    :scale: 40%

-Scrolling down on the left side of the list will enable the full list of possible relationship types to be viewed.
-Selecting a relationship (shown above in bold) will display all possible relationship types that are available within that specific relationship.
+Scrolling down on the left side of the list will enable the full list of possible relationship types for each relationship to be viewed.
+Selecting a relationship (shown above in bold) will display all possible relationship types that are available within that specific relationship (see above).

 A variety of types are available to help best describe the data in any given database.